https://www.deakin.edu.au/__data/assets/image/0007/757951/27741_Bachelor-of-Software-Engineering-Honours_hero.jpg

 Participation requirements

-Online enrolled students are required to attend campus mode conducted activities during the corresponding Intensive Week in a trimester.
-Attendance at campus mode activities is linked to assessment requirements within the Engineering programmes, failure to attend will result in not meeting the hurdle requirement of the respective assessment.
+Students enrolled in online learning are required to attend campus-based activities during the corresponding Intensive Week in a trimester.
+Attendance at campus-based activities is linked to assessment requirements within the engineering programmes, failure to attend will result in not meeting the hurdle requirement of the respective assessment.
 Thus, a fail grade shall be awarded for the respective affected unit(s) for that particular trimester.

 International students: Please note that due to Australian Government regulations, student visas to enter Australia cannot be issued to students who enrol in Deakin online.
-To participate in the mandatory campus based scheduled sessions during the trimester intensive week, it is suggested that you apply for a tourist visa to enter Australia.
+To participate in the mandatory campus-based activities during the trimester intensive week, it is suggested that you apply for a tourist visa to enter Australia.
 Please be advised that Deakin University cannot guarantee that you will be granted a tourist visa by the Australian Government.

 International students studying online may not be granted a visitor visa to complete mandatory components of the course at a campus.